KohaILS/koha-manual-zh-cn/source/circulationpreferences.rst

 Description:

 -  This preference controls whether you have the option to checkout ILL items directly from an ILL request.
-More details can be found in the :ref:`Circulating ILL materials <circulating-ill-materials-label>` section.
+More details can be found in the :ref:`Circulating ILL materials <circulating-ILL-material-label>` section.

 .. _illcheckavailability-label: